Yuanxi-Li/MDD-NeuralEnergy/README.md

 **Additional notes:**
-1. We have different parameter settings for the above references.
-Please adjust the parameters of this DEMO according to the references.
+1. We have adjusted the parameter settings for different studies.
+Please adjust the parameters of this DEMO according to the references if you want to reproduce our results.
 2. The resulting file is too large for us and we are unable to upload it to GITHUB.
 Our program is reproducible.
 Please follow the steps described above, save the results to your computer after running it, and then proceed to the next step!
 3. Please contact Dr. Yuanxi Li at dr.yuanxili@gmail.com if you have any questions.